 DESIRED OR PREFERRED QUALIFICATIONS

-Experience developing or revising conservation plans for farming operations.
+Six months of experience developing or revising conservation plans for farming operations.

-Experience using GIS software.
+Six months of experience using GIS software.

 Experience providing customer service to the agricultural community.